Ehanlion/mist_obsidian/0. The Many/Architecture/The Aetherveil Projector.md

 The Aether-veil Projector required multiple, massive components to get it functioning: a control mechanism and a power source.

 **The Controls:**
-The Aether-Veil Projector is controlled by [[The Mist Codex]], a computer-like interface that requires all 8 of the [[Shards]] (called keys by [[The Many]]) to be controllable.
-The interface allows users, once all 8 [[Shards]] have been placed into their sockets, to modify the behavior of the projector, in turn, modifying the behavior of [[The Shrouds of the Frost-Bound Wardens]].
+The Aether-Veil Projector is controlled by [[The Mist Codex]], a computer-like interface that requires all 8 of the [[Shard]] (called keys by [[The Many]]) to be controllable.
+The interface allows users, once all 8 [[Shard]] have been placed into their sockets, to modify the behavior of the projector, in turn, modifying the behavior of [[The Shrouds of the Frost-Bound Wardens]].
 It also has the power to modify the number of [[Frost-Bound Wardens]] and their behavior.

 It can also be used to modify spells, and spell energy itself.
 It can imbue schools of magic with untold power and even block entire schools of magic from having their spells cast.